Best Android phones with a headphone jack 2025

 If you live in regions like Europe, Asia, Africa, or the Middle East, phone brands like Redmi, Poco, and even Sony Xperia are still including headphone jacks on some models.

 There aren't many high-end phones that come with a headphone jack as well as the latest Android OS with years of guaranteed support.
-Thankfully, the mighty Asus Zenfone 11 Ultra fills the gap nicely thanks to its flagship-tier SoC and excellent display.
-You can purchase the brilliant Zenfone 11 Ultra to get literally every feature under the sun, including a 3.5mm audio port and wireless charging.
-The phone comes in some beautiful colorways, and it delivers a sublime user experience owing to its top-notch internals.
+The Asus Zenfone 12 Ultra fills that gap nicely thanks to its flagship-tier SoC and excellent display, even if you're limited to two years of OS updates.
+You can purchase the Zenfone 12 Ultra to get key features, including a 3.5mm audio port and wireless charging.

 These phones won't replace your Walkman